Uranium-233: Weapon material

-The B Reactor and others at the Hanford Site optimized for the production of weapons-grade material have been used to manufacture ^{233}U.
+The B Reactor and others at the Hanford Site optimized for the production of weapons-grade material have been used to manufacture ^{233}U. The United States Atomic Energy Commission used the weapons production reactors at Hanford to breed significant quantities of ^{233}U from thorium for use in both nuclear weapons and for civilian research.
 Overall the United States is thought to have produced two tons of ^{233}U, of various levels of purity, some with ^{232}U impurity content as low as 6 ppm.

 The hazards are significant even at 5 parts per million.
 Implosion nuclear weapons require ^{232}U levels below 50 ppm (above which the ^{233}U is considered "low grade"; cf. "Standard weapon grade plutonium requires a ^{240}Pu content of no more than 6.5%." which is 65,000 ppm, and the analogous ^{238}Pu was produced in levels of 0.5% (5,000 ppm) or less).
 Gun-type fission weapons additionally need low levels (1 ppm range) of light impurities, to keep the neutron generation low.

 The production of "clean" ^{233}U, low in ^{232}U, requires a few factors: 1) obtaining a relatively pure ^{232}Th source, low in ^{230}Th (which also transmutes to ^{232}U), 2) moderating the incident neutrons to have an energy not higher that 6 MeV (too-high energy neutrons cause the ^{232}Th (n,2n) → ^{231}Th reaction) and 3) removing the thorium sample from neutron flux before the ^{233}U concentration builds up to a too high level, in order to avoid fissioning the ^{233}U itself (which would produce energetic neutrons).

-The Molten-Salt Reactor Experiment (MSRE) used ^{233}U, bred in light water reactors such as Indian Point Energy Center, that was about 220 ppm ^{232}U.
+The Molten-Salt Reactor Experiment (MSRE) used ^{233}U that contained 222 ppm ^{232}U.

 Further information

 Thorium, from which ^{233}U is bred, is roughly three to four times more abundant in the Earth's crust than uranium.

 The decay chain of ^{233}U itself is part of the neptunium series, the decay chain of its grandparent ^{237}Np.

 Uses for uranium-233 include the production of the medical isotopes actinium-225 and bismuth-213 which are among its daughters, low-mass nuclear reactors for space travel applications, use as an isotopic tracer, nuclear weapons research, and reactor fuel research including the thorium fuel cycle.
-The isotope bismuth-213 has promise for the treatment of certain types of cancer, including acute myeloid leukemia and cancers of the pancreas, kidneys and other organs.
-However, producing the medical isotopes from U-233 practically requires separating the long-lived intermediate thorium-229; the stock of that isotope is very limited and there are no plans to increase it.
+Bismuth-213 has been investigated for use in cancer treatment.
+However, producing the medical isotopes from ^{233}U practically requires separating the long-lived intermediate thorium-229.
+At Oak Ridge, thorium-229 is recovered from stored uranium-233 and supplied to TerraPower Isotopes for the production of actinium-225 used in cancer-treatment research.